 We recommend all outdoor furniture be covered when not in use.

-Covers designed for all SunVilla products are coming soon!
+Covers designed for SunVilla products are now available here!
+More sizes and styles are coming soon.
 Sign-up for SunVilla emails to be the first to know when they are available.

 If an item is not listed online, please call us at 888-690-9800 for additional product availability.